lowderchris/FRoDO/README.md

     >>> FRoDO.stats()

-Mean values and associated standard deviations will be calculated and displayed, along with several t-tests and correlation coefficients.
+Mean values and associated standard deviations will be calculated, along with several t-tests and correlation coefficients.
+This data will be written to the file stats.txt, located in the user-specified output directory.
+An optional flag, FRoDO.stats(tex=True) will in addition output stats-tex.tex, two pre-built deluxetable snippets that display relevant flux rope statistics.

 Note that while all of these subroutines can be executed individually from within an interactive Python environment, FRoDO can be executed in a more script-like fashion from the command line,